YaLTeR/niri/wiki/Configuration:-Animations.md

 > The spring *mass* (which you can see in Elastic) is hardcoded to 1.0 and cannot be changed.
 > Instead, change `stiffness` proportionally.
 > E.g. increasing mass by 2× is the same as decreasing stiffness by 2×.

-> [!WARNING]
-> Overdamped springs currently have some numerical stability issues and may cause graphical glitches.
-> Therefore, setting `damping-ratio` above `1.0` is not recommended.

 ### Animations